-- The Joint Venture uses its estimated incremental borrowing rate as the discount rate for leases (5.0% per annum). - The lease term includes the noncancellable period of the lease and all extension options that are expected to be exercised.
-Lease receipts included in the measurement of the lease receivable is composed of fixed payments from the lessee.
+- The Joint Venture uses its estimated incremental borrowing rate as the discount rate for leases (5.0% per annum). - The lease term includes the non-cancellable period of the lease and all extension options that are expected to be exercised.
+Lease receipts included in the measurement of the lease receivables are composed of fixed payments from the lessee.

 The Joint Venture monitors changes in circumstances that would require a remeasurement of its lease and will remeasure the lease receivable and deferred inflows of resources if certain changes occur that are expected to significantly affect the amount of the lease receivable.
-At the accounting transition date, July 1, 2021, the Joint Venture recorded lease receivables totaling \$1,157,186 and corresponding deferred lease revenue of \$1,157,186 in the General Fund.
-There was no effect on fund balance of the General Fund at the transition date.